 Subsidies and programmes for electric transport

-European programmes in which the Netherlands and the Netherlands Enterprise Agency contribute:
+European programmes in which the Netherlands and the Netherlands Enterprise Agency contribute are:

-As of 7 December 2020 a new EU obligation will come in force.
-This so-called fuel price comparison (FPC) gives a price indication of 6 fuels (gasoline, hydrogen and electricity) to inform consumers on the various fuels and their prices.
-The aim is to encourage them to buy as next passenger vehicle one on alternative fuels.
+As of 7 December 2020, a new European Union obligation has come into force.
+FPC gives consumers a price indication for 6 fuels (gasoline, hydrogen and electricity).
+This should encourage them to buy their next vehicles on alternative fuels.

 NL Branding: Electric Transport